November 29, 2013 through January 5, 2014

 - Otto's BMW dealership and "Polar Express" train added in 2010

-The Brandywine River Museum's train display is part of A Brandywine Christmas,
+The Brandywine River Museum of Art's train display is part of A Brandywine Christmas,

 on view from